Storytelling support for Key Stage 1 children

 Activity 3: Creating a storyboard

-It will increase familiarity with spelling simple words, as well as encouraging them to try out new ones.
-Finding ideas for storyboarding is not difficult – they could write about animals (their pets perhaps?), a place they have visited, a fairytale character or a sporting star.
+Storyboarding will increase familiarity with spelling simple words, as well as encouraging them to try out new ones.
+Finding ideas for storyboarding is not difficult – your child could write about animals (their pets perhaps?), a place they have visited, a fairytale character or a sporting star.